 While some trimmers use steel blades to get through tough grass and weeds, most whipper snippers use a trimmer cord, otherwise known as a trimmer line.
 Found at your local hardware store, a trimmer cord is traditionally made from nylon or plastic, and is available in both pre-cut or full spools.

-Generally, a thinner cord will wear quicker, but gives a straighter cut than a thicker cord, making it more ideal for those looking to edge or trim, while thicker line will be more suitable for those looking to go to town with the brush cutter.
+Generally, a thinner cord will wear quicker, but gives a straighter cut than a thicker cord, making it more ideal for those looking to edge or trim, while a thicker line will be more suitable for those looking to go to town with the brush cutter.

 Feeding the cord itself can be almost as tough as tackling the lawn, particularly if you find yourself doing it often.
 Older models required you to hand feed the spool through, while modern ones have something more convenient, including the automatic feed and the bump feed.